 The next morning we planned to go to the market in Cassino, then meet our relatives at 11 am where we would all go to Il Contadino Agriturismo in Caianello (pronounced: kai-AH-nello).
 I don’t know how to explain to you what going to the market in Cassino means to Denisa and me.

 We always go to the Saturday market in Cassino when we are in Italy.
-We especially loved it as teenagers and beyond because of the shoe market!
-Beautiful Italian shoes as far as the eye could see!
+We especially loved it as teenagers because of the shoe market!
+Beautiful Italian made shoes as far as the eye could see!